 It only takes a quick Google search to find an application form for this program.

-However, if there is a product you’d really like to promote without a public affiliate program, reach out to the company and ask if they would be willing to build an affiliate relationship with you.
+If there is a product you’d like to promote but they don’t have a public affiliate program, reach out to the company and ask if they would be willing to build an affiliate relationship with you.

 You’ve created great content.
 The next step is to get more people to read it, so they will click on your affiliate links.